Charlweed/gimp_sd_a1111_github/README.md

 ﻿# Welcome to StableDiffusionAuto1111

-**StableDiffusionAuto1111** is a plugin to connect the realtime - WSYWIG image editing of GIMP with the AI image generatiopn of Stable Diffusion via the API of AUTOMATIC1111's web api.
-This plugin is targeted for GIMP 3.0, which is not yet finished.
-The development and testing platform is GIMP 2.99+
+**StableDiffusionAuto1111** is a plugin to connect the realtime - WSYWIG image editing of GIMP with the AI image generation of Stable Diffusion via the API of AUTOMATIC1111's web api.
+This plugin is targeted for GIMP 3.0, which is not yet finished, but is scheduled for release in May 2024.
+The current development and testing platform is GIMP 2.99+

 This project was based upon ["stable-gimpfusion"]https://github.com/ArtBIT/stable-gimpfusion which uses the (soon obsolete) GIMP 2.10 api, and python 2.7.
 Enormous thanks to ArtBit for their work.